 The printer typically uses roll media, but you can use fan-fold or other continuous media too.
 Use the correct media for the type of printing you require.
 You must use direct thermal media.
-When printing without a ribbon, you must use direct thermal media.
-When using ribbon, you must use thermal transfer media.

 Table 1 • Types of Media Roll and Fanfold Media